Collaborative Leadership Programme (CLP) - JIPS - Joint IDP Profiling Service

 Module 2: Objectives and Process Design

-Objective design — stakeholder analysis — infomation landscape mapping — secondary data review — understanding different data sources on displacement, including IDP statistics — collective buy-in
+Objective design — stakeholder analysis — information landscape mapping — secondary data review — understanding different data sources on displacement, including IDP statistics — collective buy-in

 Module 3: Methodologies for Data Collection